There are thousands of EchoLink nodes online around the world, but sometimes it can be hard to find another station seeking a QSO.

 To keep the conversation interesting, you can choose to ignore CQ calls from any station you've already connected with recently.

-CQ will not connect to Conference servers, nor to nodes that are not running the latest EchoLink software for Windows, iOS, or Android.
+CQ will not connect to Conference servers, nor to nodes that are not running software that supports CQ.

 If you have blocked certain countries, node types, or callsigns in your main Security preferences, CQ will automatically apply those settings in